Sironko District

 Sironko District is a district in the Eastern Region of Uganda.
 The district was created in 2000 and had previously been part of Mbale District.
 Sironko is the main commercial town in the district.

 Location

 Sironko District is bordered by Bulambuli District to the north, Kapchorwa and Kween Districts to the north-east, Kenya to the east, Bududa District to the south-east, Mbale District to south-west, and Bukedea District to the west.
 Sironko lies 22 km north-east of Mbale, the largest city in the Bugisu sub-region.

+The Uganda Bureau of Statistics (UBOS) 2024 National Population and Housing Census final results, Sironko District consists of county, sub-counties including town councils, and parishes also including wards.

+Budadiri County

+This is the sole administrative county, covering the entirety of Sironko District.
+It is also further divided into town councils and sub-counties.